Lima Sopoaga: Club career

-Provincial Rugby

-Wellington Lions
+Wellington

 At the age of 19, Sopoaga played for Wellington in the 2010 ITM Cup, making his debut against Manawatu.
 His strong performances established himself as the squad's starting number 10.
 He finished the season with 88 points in 9 appearances to help Wellington to reach the final of the competition, where he scored 21 points despite losing to Canterbury.

-Southland Stags
+Southland

 In late May 2014, Sopoaga announced that he will be joining the Southland Stags for the 2014 and 2015 seasons.
 The transfer from the Wellington Lions to the Stags keeps Sopoaga in Highlanders territory.
 Playing for Southland, Lima joins another current Highlander in Elliot Dixon.

 Sopoaga, excited by the move as reported by Rugby Southland; "The opportunity came up and it is a good fit to stay in the Highlander franchise and represent the region in the Super 15 and ITM Cup.
 I’m really starting to feel at home in the south now and proud to be part of the region.
 The Stags boys in the Highlanders have nothing but good things to say about the Stags and the Southland province and I’m looking forward to getting to Southland and giving my all for my new team."